gooseri/ethereum-org-website/src/content/security/index.md

 ### Airdrop scams {#airdrop-scams}

 Airdrop scams involve a scam project airdropping an asset (NFT, token) into your wallet and sending you to a scam website to claim the airdropped asset.
 You will get prompted to sign in with your Ethereum wallet and "approve" a transaction when attempting to claim.
 This transaction compromises your account by sending your public and private keys to the scammer.
-An alternative form of this scam may have you confirm a transaction that sends funds to the scammer's account.
+An alternative form of this scam may have you confirm a transaction that sends funds to the scammer's account, or a website asking you to approve your ERC-20 tokens for a malicious contract, leading to your ERC-20 tokens being drained.

 [More on airdrop scams](https://www.youtube.com/watch?v=LLL_nQp1lGk)